Kupp has 220 yards receiving as Rams roll 24-10 in London

-LONDON (AP) — Wide receiver Cooper Kupp caught seven passes for a career-best 220 yards, Jared Goff threw for two touchdowns and the Los Angeles Rams beat the winless Cincinnati Bengals 24-10 Sunday to make for another successful trip to London.

-Kupp caught a 65-yard touchdown pass in the second quarter on a double reverse flea-flicker from Goff, and the duo teamed up for a 40-yarder shortly after halftime to set up another score at Wembley Stadium.
+Goff hit Kupp for a 65-yard touchdown pass on a double reverse flea-flicker on Sunday, treating the London crowd to a highlight-reel play as the Los Angeles Rams beat the winless Cincinnati Bengals 24-10 at Wembley Stadium.

+For Kupp, it was one of several highlights on a day when he caught seven passes for a career-high 220 yards.
+But none had a bigger impact on the game as it put the Rams (5-3) ahead for good, 17-10 in the second quarter.

+“We’ve been trying to run that for a few weeks now,” Goff said of the flea-flicker.
+“I joke about it (with the coaches), we don’t run any trick plays.
+That was the first and best one we’ve ever had.
+And it was a good one.
+Maybe we can talk Sean (McVay) into doing a few more now.”

 It was a second straight win for the Rams (5-3) in London, where they blanked the Arizona Cardinals 33-0 on their previous visit in 2017.